 What are the top winter activities in Ottawa?
-After four different winter trips to Ottawa, we've rounded up the best Ottawa winter attractions that you cannot miss.
+After a half a dozen different winter trips to Canada’s Capital City, we’ve rounded up the best Ottawa winter attractions that you cannot miss.

 Ottawa Attractions – Winter Activities to Embrace the Cold

 If you aren’t sold on that, we have many suggestions for indoor fun in Ottawa too!
 Ottawa is a winter city.
 Temperatures can dip well below freezing during the cold months, but that doesn’t stop visitors or residents from bundling up to enjoy all the activities and adventures to be had.
 Here are our favorite things to do in Ottawa in winter.

 If you are visiting Canada in the summer, you may want to check out our Complete Ottawa Travel Guide for summertime fun in the sun.